avaneev/prvhash/README.md

 PRVHASH is solely based on the butterfly effect, inspired by [LCG](https://en.wikipedia.org/wiki/Linear_congruential_generator) pseudo-random number generators.
 The generated hashes have good avalanche properties.
-For best results, a random seed should be supplied to the hash function, but this is not a requirement.
-When each message in a set is given a random seed, this allows hashes of such set to have a greater statistical distance from each other.
+For best security, a random seed should be supplied to the hash function, but this is not a requirement.
 In practice, the `InitVec` (instead of `SeedXOR`), and initial hash, can both be randomly seeded (see the suggestions in `prvhash64.h`), adding useful initial entropy (`InitVec` plus `Hash` total bits of entropy).

 64-, 128-, 256-, 512- and 1024-bit PRVHASH hashes pass all [SMHasher](https://github.com/rurban/smhasher)
 tests.
 Other hash lengths were not thoroughly tested, but extrapolations can